 A problem then occurs.
-To make matters simple, suppose that x starts at an address that is a multiple of 4, thus in bank 0.
-(The reader should think about how to adjust this to the other three cases.)
-On the very first memory access, thread 0 accesses x[0] in bank 0, thread 1 accesses x[1000000], also in bank 0, and so on-and these will all be in memory bank 0!
+On the very first memory access, thread 0 accesses memory element 0, thread 1 accesses memory element 1000000, and so on-and these will all be in memory bank 0!
 Thus there will be major conflicts, hence major slowdown.